 “…he belongs, however slight may be his actual contribution to knowledge, however great his success or complete his failure, to that minority which has from the first kept the world moving on, while the vast majority have peacefully travelled on with it in its course.”

 The Lure of the Labrador Wild, chronicles the attempt by Leonidas Hubbard, a New York writer for Outing magazine, Dillon Wallace, a New York attorney, and George Elson, a native guide, to explore the completely unmapped Lake Michikamau region within the interior of Labrador, in the spring of 1903.

 While this book follows a familiar pattern or style for narratives of this kind– head off into the unknown, paddle and portage ridiculous distances while carrying back breaking loads, get lost, be tormented by bugs, starve and die – unlike many of the others, that are most often written in a somewhat dry, matter of fact manner that often masks the incredible hardships they endured on a daily basis, The Lure of the Labrador Wild takes the genera to a different level.

 Where in my view this narrative differs in a significant way, is that Wallace writes in detail about the character of, and the relationship between the three very different individuals who undertook this journey.

-He introduces some poignantly emotional elements to the story, such as in Chapter 17 – The Parting – where they come to the sad realization, that because he was no longer physically capable of travelling, they had little choice but to leave Hubbard behind in order to push on in the hope of finding help,
+He introduces some poignantly emotional elements to the story, such as in Chapter 17 – The Parting – where they had come to the sad realization, that because he was no longer physically capable of travelling, they had little choice but to leave Hubbard behind in order to push on in hopes of finding help,